Your conection to the world

 Student Golf Association 'Unda Undans'

 - As the name says.
-I play there.
+I used to play there.

 - Project Gutenberg publishes public domain books in electronic form